TrentBrunson/Turbo_Learning/README.md

 * Branches for the first week will be named using each member's respective first name, the following weeks the format will consist of first name and task description:
   * EX: Maricela_XXInsertTask DescriptionXXX
 * Each team member will make commits on their branch
-* Each tem member is responsible for letting the merging lead (Trent) know when there is a pull request outstanding for their respective section
+* Each team member is responsible for letting the merging lead (Trent) know when there is a pull request outstanding for their respective section
 * Trent will serve as lead to make the final weekly merge

 ## Project